 When U2 pulls out a surprise in the early days of a tour you always wonder how they judge it themselves and if they will consider it to be part of the main set.
 In the case of Electrical Storm they gave it a chance and worked on it for several weeks, but in the end they didn't think it was either good enough or getting the reception they expected so they dropped it after a month.
 It is a difficult song to be played live, and it is a song mostly remembered by U2 fans as a big surprise rather than an amazing live version of a song.
 It is likely Electrical Storm will never make a live appearance again, but on the other hand there probably is no U2 fan to be found who blames U2 for trying.

-The article U2's biggest surprises: Electrical Storm was first published on U2start.com by Remy.
+The article U2's biggest surprises: Electrical Storm was published on U2start.com by Remy and last updated .

 Amazing to hear it live but no surprise it's been dropped to be honest

 I love this song and am disappointed it isnt played more.
 The version on Edge's Picks is fantastic and one of the highlights of the whole set.
 Sometimes I wish U2 would just play what they want instead of being so sensitive to the crowd's response.
 You cannot tell me that ES would get less of a response than RBW or Invisible.